-International Inland (g) Combined whistle systems.
-If due to the presence of obstructions the sound field of a single whistle or of one of the whistles referred to in §(f) is likely to have a zone of greatly reduced signal level, it is recommended that a combined whistle system be fitted so as to overcome this reduction.
-The whistles of a combined system shall be located at a distance apart of not more than 100 meters and arranged to be sounded simultaneously.
-The frequency of any one whistle shall differ from those of the others by at least 10 Hz. (g) Combined whistle systems. (i) A combined whistle system is a number of whistles (sound emitting sources) operated together.
-For the purposes of the Rules of Subchapter E a combined whistle system is to be regarded as a single whistle. (ii) The whistles of a combined system shall: (1) Be located at a distance apart of not more than 100 meters; (2) Be sounded simultaneously; (3) Each have a fundamental frequency different from those of the others by at least 10 Hz; and (4) Have a tonal characteristic appropriate for the length of vessel which shall be evidenced by at least two-thirds of the whistles in the combined system having fundamental frequencies falling within the limits prescribed in paragraph (b) of this section, or if there are only two whistles in the combined system, by the higher fundamental frequency falling within the limits prescribed in paragraph (b) of this section.
-Note to paragraph (g): If, due to the presence of obstructions, the sound field of a single whistle or of one of the whistles referred to in paragraph (f) of this section is likely to have a zone of greatly reduced signal level, a combined whistle system should be fitted so as to overcome this reduction. (h) Towing vessel mormally engaged in pushing ahead or towing alongside may, at all times, use a whistle whose characteristic falls within the limits prescribed by §1(b) for the longest customary composite length of the vessel and its tow.
+- (g) Combined whistle systems. - (i) A combined whistle system is a number of whistles (sound emitting sources) operated together.
+For the purposes of the Rules a combined whistle system is to be regarded as a single whistle. - (ii) The whistles of a combined system shall: - (1) Be located at a distance apart of not more than 100 meters; - (2) Be sounded simultaneously; - (3) Each have a fundamental frequency different from those of the others by at least 10 Hz; and - (4) Have a tonal characteristic appropriate for the length of vessel which shall be evidenced by at least 2-thirds of the whistles in the combined system having fundamental frequencies falling within the limits prescribed in $\S(b)$ of this section, or if there are only two whistles in the combined system, by the higher fundamental frequency falling within the limits prescribed in paragraph (b) of this section.

+Note: If, due to the presence of obstructions, the sound field of a single whistle or of one of the whistles referred to in $\S(f)$ of this section is likely to have a zone of greatly reduced signal level, a combined whistle system should be fitted so as to overcome this reduction.